yumh1/AgentNetworkProtocol/03-did:wba Method Design Specification.md

     - **controller**: DID that controls this key agreement method
     - **publicKeyMultibase**: Public key information in Multibase format

+- **agentDescription**: Optional field that defines the description information of the agent associated with the DID subject, which can be a string or object.
+  - **id**: Unique identifier for the agent description.
+  - **url**: URL of the agent's description document.
+The document follows the specification [ANP-Agent Description Protocol Specification](/07-ANP-Agent%20Description%20Protocol%20Specification.md).

 > Note:
 > 1. Public key information currently supports two formats: publicKeyJwk and publicKeyMultibase.
 For details, see [https://www.w3.org/TR/did-extensions-properties/#verification-method-properties](https://www.w3.org/TR/did-extensions-properties/#verification-method-properties).
 > 2. The definitions of verification method types can be found at [https://www.w3.org/TR/did-extensions-properties/#verification-method-types](https://www.w3.org/TR/did-extensions-properties/#verification-method-types).
 The currently supported types are: EcdsaSecp256k1VerificationKey2019, Ed25519VerificationKey2018, X25519KeyAgreementKey2019.
 (Ed25519VerificationKey2020, JsonWebKey2020, etc. are not currently supported.)
+> 3. agentDescription is a newly added field for agents and is not present in the original DID document.

 ### 2.5 DID Method Operations